hexojs/hexo/source/_docs/permalink.md

 ## Example

-Given a post named `title.md` in `source/_posts/foo/bar` directory with the following content:
+Given a post named `title.md` with the following content:

 ``` plain
 ---